-One of the many reasons I love being the marketing chair for CAPS (Canadian Association of Professional Speakers) Toronto, is access to the many questions speakers ask.
+One of the many reasons I love being the marketing chair for CAPS (Canadian Association of Professional Speakers) Toronto is access to the many questions speakers ask.
 These questions make great blog material!
 Today there was a question posed about sizzle reels.
-Now if you followed my speaker website posts, you know that I always say that good video is a necessity for a speaker site – but what constitutes a great speaker sizzle reel?
+Now if you followed my speaker website posts, you know that I always say that a good video is a necessity for a speaker site.
+But what constitutes a great speaker sizzle reel?
 What are the elements you need and how do you make yours stand out?
 Here’s my take on it.

 Before you Start

 First of all, there is a saying in the marketing industry that usually applies to branding and copy.
 But applies equally well to the video: “crap in – crap out”.

 What I mean by that is you must have a great quality film to start with.
 No matter how well your sizzle reel is edited, or how incredible your content is.
 If the camera is jumping, your audio is poor, or you are out of focus, the video looks bad.
 If you do not have good quality footage to start with, don’t invest the money in a reel just yet.
 Get better quality stuff and then begin your process.